|Overview||Introduction||Purpose & Vision||Data Governance & Management||Stakeholder Engagement||System Design||Data Use||Sustainability|

 Our Data System Glossary is available to help you know exactly what we mean when we use a term in one of our resources and in the work we do with states.
 Glossary definitions are also linked throughout the DaSy Data System Framework pages.
 Just look for the bold, bright blue, underlined text.

 Our Self-Assessment for ECTA and DaSy Frameworks is an Excel-based tool that provides a structure for state Part C and Section 619/Preschool programs to record the current status of their state system and set priorities for improvement.
-You can find it linked at the top of each page of our DaSy Data System Framework.
+To track your progress over time, use our Framework Self-Assessment Comparison Tool.
+You can find both tools linked at the top of each page of our DaSy Data System Framework.

 To receive a bound, printed copy of the DaSy Data System Framework, or for assistance using the DaSy Framework, contact DaSy.